IBM-Bluemix-Docs/node/cloudant.md

 ## Step 4.
 Testing your app
 {: #test}

-Is everything set-up correctly?
+Is everything set up correctly?
 Test it out!

-1. Run your application, making sure to invoke the initialization and respective operations, such as creating a document.
+1. Run your application, making sure to start the initialization and respective operations, such as creating a document.
 2. Return to the {{site.data.keyword.cloudant_short_notm}} service instance that you previously created in your web browser, and open the service dashboard.
 3. Select the database that is used to see your newly created documents in the dashboard.